 - Click Print Screen on your keyboard (it is located on the right side of the keyboard).

 - Now, click Start – All Programs – Accessories -Paint.

 - Click Edit from the upper menu and click Paste (or CTRL +V).

 - This will create a snapshot of your Gmail account.
 Save it and print it!

 Tags: email, Google App, trick

-- how do you embed a screenshot in gmail
+- how to put a screenshot in gmail

-- how to put a print screen in a email
+- how to put screenshot in email gmail

 - insert screen shot in gmail